Andrejkf/solutions_CarND-LaneLines-P1/README.md

 ---

 ### Reflection

+#### 1. Project Description.
+Describe your pipeline.

+First off, on this project you will find the following folders:

+* examples: Provided as part of project files.
+* test_images: Provided as part of project files.
+* test_videos: Provided as part of project files.

+* step_by_step_images: In here you can follow up the step by step process on each test image.
+* **test_images_output: final output images with detected lines.**

+* test_videos_output _RGB_filter: output videos when apying RBG mask/filtering. **problem/opportunity in here:** On this one is easy to observe that predicted lines are very far away from the road in certain frames.

+* test_videos_output-hough-transform: output videos with parameters on _hough transform_(threshold=1, min_line_len= 1, max_line_gap= 10)  before averaging lines (that is , before modifiying the provided _draw_lines()_ helper function. **problem/opportunity in here:** When averaging possible predicted lines (with function _draw_lines2()_ , that is my modification for the function _draw_lines()_ there is numerical inestability present on the returned values , co for the rest of the exercise I used as parameter for the _hough transform_(threshold=10, min_line_len= 10, max_line_gap= 5)

+* **test_videos_output: output videos as solution proposed for this project.** **problem/opportunity in here:** output averaged lines are very noisy/wavy/oscilatory during the road.

+test_videos_output ( output videos with parameters changed to avoid INF values on the return of draw_lines 2_ ** problem and opportunity to improve :: noisy /wavy/ oscillationg lines

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.